Peter Calvocoressi

 Peter John Ambrose Calvocoressi (17 November 1912 – 5 February 2010) was a British lawyer, Liberal politician, historian, and publisher.
 He served as an intelligence officer at Bletchley Park during World War II.

 Early years

-Calvocoressi was born in Karachi, now in Pakistan, to a family of Greek origins from the island of Chios.
+Calvocoressi was born in Karachi, British India (now in Pakistan), to a family of Greek origins from the island of Chios.
 His mother, Irene (née Ralli), was descended from one of the founders of Ralli Brothers, who were prominent Greek families of Chios who came to London at the time of the Greek Diaspora.
 When he was three months old, the family moved to Liverpool, England.